Mexico–United Arab Emirates relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on the Avoidance of Double-Taxation and Tax Evasion (2012); Memorandum of Understanding for the Establishment of Political Consultations on Issues of Mutual Interest (2012); Agreement on the Promotion and Protection of Investments (2016); Agreement on Tourism Cooperation (2016); Memorandum of Understanding of Cooperation in Clean Energy (2016); Memorandum of Understanding of Cooperation in the Energy Sector (2016); Memorandum of Understanding of Cultural Cooperation (2016); Memorandum of Understanding in Educational and Scientific Cooperation (2016); Memorandum of Understanding of Cooperation between Pemex and the Abu Dhabi National Oil Company (2016) and a Memorandum of Understanding between the Bank for Foreign Trade of Mexico (Bancomext) and the Dubai Economic Council (2016).
+Both nations have signed several bilateral agreements such as an Agreement on Air Services (2012); Agreement to Avoid Double Taxation and Prevent Tax Evasion in Income Tax Matters and its Protocol (2012); Memorandum of Understanding for the Establishment of Political Consultations on Issues of Mutual Interest (2012); Memorandum of Understanding on mutual visa Exemption for Holders of Diplomatic, Official and Private Passports (2012); Agreement on the Promotion and Protection of Investments (2016); Agreement on Tourism Cooperation (2016); Memorandum of Understanding of Cooperation in Clean Energy (2016); Memorandum of Understanding of Cooperation in the Energy Sector (2016); Memorandum of Understanding of Cultural Cooperation (2016); Memorandum of Understanding in Educational and Scientific Cooperation (2016); Memorandum of Understanding of Cooperation between Pemex and the Abu Dhabi National Oil Company (2016); Memorandum of Understanding between the Bank for Foreign Trade of Mexico (Bancomext) and the Dubai Economic Council (2016); Memorandum of Understanding for Cooperation and Comprehensive Partnership (2023); and a Memorandum of Understanding on Cooperation in Agricultural, Aquaculture and Fishery Products and Food Security (2023).

 Transportation

-There are direct flights between Dubai and Mexico City with Emirates airlines.
+Emirates airlines provides flights between Dubai and Mexico City with a stopover in Barcelona.

 Trade relations

-In 2018, two-way trade between both nations totaled US$877 million.
-The UAE is Mexico's third biggest trading partner in the Middle East.
-Mexico's main exports to the UAE include: gold, vehicles and refrigerators.
-The UAE's main exports to Mexico include: aluminum alloy and mining equipment.
-Mexican multinational companies Best Ground, Cemex and KidZania operate in the UAE.
+In 2023, two-way trade between both nations totaled US$1.2 billion.
+Mexico's main exports to the UAE include: motor cars and other vehicles, tubes and pipes of iron or steel, aluminum, telephones and mobile phones, machinery, home appliances, fruits and nuts, diary based products, alcohol, plastic, chemical based products, and minerals.
+The UAE's main exports to Mexico include: unwrought aluminum, iron and steel, machinery and parts, chemical based products, petroleum, parts and accessories for motor vehicles, articles of jewelry, and seafood.
+Mexican multinational companies Cemex and KidZania operate in the UAE.